dakota-byte/kody2.0/README.md

 **cogs** contains each module that each of us will be working on, either separately or in groups

-**myenv** is a virtual environment with all of the projects dependencies (or imports).
-Rather than download the libraries on your PC, you will run this virtual environment from terminal

 **bot.py** is the "brain" of the bot. all functionality will be in modules from /cogs/

 **.gitignore** prevents the json file from being uploaded to discord, because it contains a secret token